 WHO WE ARE

+In 2005, CuriousWorks was a bold and ambitious start-up committed to telling diverse community stories, led by a young CaLD artist from Western Sydney, our founding director, S. Shakthidharan.
 Over the last decade we have matured into a respected cultural organisation which has developed emerging artistic leaders from diverse backgrounds, each with ambitious and achievable visions to tell their own stories, in their own ways, and for the benefit of their own communities.

 It is a high-quality skills development program that is growing the next-generation of talented young media makers and storytellers from Western Sydney.